-Similarly, the gNB operating with wider channel filters cannot be expected to provide stop-band attenuation at the edges of the irregular channel bandwidth to guarantee the co-existence.
+NOTE: Similarly, the gNB operating with wider channel filters cannot be expected to provide stop-band attenuation at the edges of the irregular channel bandwidth to guarantee the co-existence.
 Further information on gNB transmit channel filters and ACS/blocking should be provided to assess resulting performance degradation and the gap to the RF performance requirements.
 The gNB Tx transmitter filter assumption is FFS.

 Table 6.1.1-1 below presents example maximum number of available RBs for different irregular channel bandwidths considered in this study item.

 NOTE: Number of available RBs and spectral utilisation are taken from R4-2112365.
-The gNB Tx transmitter filter assumption used to derive the RB numbers is FFS.
+The gNB transmitter filter assumption used to derive the RB numbers is FFS.